Skip to main content

 ORGANIZED HEALTH CARE ARRANGEMENT DESIGNATION

-As covered entities, the below-listed separate GH corporate legal entities are participating in an Organized Health Care Arrangement (“OHCA”).
+As covered entities, the below-listed separate Geisinger Health corporate legal entities are participating in an Organized Health Care Arrangement (“OHCA”).
 These separate corporate legal entities may share PHI as necessary to carry out treatment, payment and healthcare operations relating to the OHCA and for other purposes as permitted or required by law.

 • Geisinger Affiliated Covered Entities